Sports Event Tracker: June 29 update

 German sport weathers Covid storm with Bundesliga completions

-The proportion of events taking place in Germany this week compared to the pre-Covid-19 calendar is projected to be 29% this week, dropping below 100% for the first time since mid-May following the successful completion of the Bundesliga football and basketball seasons.
+The proportion of events taking place in Germany compared to the pre-Covid-19 calendar is projected to be 29% this week, dropping below 100% for the first time since mid-May following the successful completion of the Bundesliga football and basketball seasons.

 On May 16, the Bundesliga became the first of Europe’s Big Five football leagues to return to live action since the Covid-19 pandemic swept the world in March – and on June 27 it became the first to conclude its 2019/20 season.
 In the top-tier, 81 games were played in 42 days and only the relegation play-off games between Werder Bremen and Heidenheim are now outstanding, the first leg taking place on Thursday.